pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ## Current Progress

+- We are investigating Google's latest sampler (which seems to yield better results than MultiDiffusion?
+We are not sure.)
 - Local prompt control is in progress.
-- Automatic prompting is in plan.
+Automatic regional prompting is in consideration.
-- Video translation via MultiDiffusion frame interpolation is under proof-of-concept.
+- Video translation via MultiDiffusion frame interpolation still need proof-of-concept.

 ****

 ## License

 These scripts are licensed under the MIT License.
-If you find them useful, please give the author a star.
+If you find them useful, please give me a star.

+Thank you!